Chemiculs/qengine/README.md

 <details>
 <summary>Features</summary>

-* Runtime stack polymorphism (locals will be manipulated directly on the stack and appear differently each execution, not really a big deal as this happens in most applications anyways)
+* Runtime stack polymorphism ( locals will be manipulated directly on the stack and appear differently each execution )

-* Runtime heap polymorphism (dynamic polymorphic allocations are supported, not a big deal as above)
+* Runtime heap polymorphism ( dynamic polymorphic allocations are supported, not a big deal as above )

-* Thorough control-flow obfuscation (depending on the compiler used and amount of library types used, the IDA control-flow graph will be extremely difficult to read and in many cases fail pseudo-code generation)
+* Thorough control-flow obfuscation ( depending on the compiler used and amount of library types used, the IDA control-flow graph will be extremely difficult to read and in many cases fail pseudo-code generation )

-* Cumbersome conditional branching (extended memory check control flow branching e.g. create indirection for checking valuable information such as product keys etc.)
+* Cumbersome conditional branching ( extended memory check control flow branching e.g. create indirection for checking valuable information such as product keys etc. )

-* .text / executable section Polymorphism (.text section dumps will appear different at each runtime which would hypothetically prevent basic static .text dump signature scans by AV's / AC's etc.)
+* .text / executable section Polymorphism ( .text section dumps will appear different at each runtime which would hypothetically prevent basic static .text dump signature scans by AV's / AC's etc. )

-* PE header wipe/mutation (headers will be wiped or appear differently at each runtime)
+* PE header wipe/mutation ( headers will be wiped or appear differently at each runtime, in memory )

-* Dynamic / Runtime imports ( hide imports from disk import table )
+* Dynamic / Runtime imports ( hide imports from disk PE image import table )

 </details>